+As an Anglican school, St Paul’s is deeply committed to delivering a holistic education as a central element in the curriculum, including a spiritual dimension.
 From the strong presence of faith within the school, students are given the opportunity to accept responsibility, serve others and be aware of the spiritual and moral dimensions of life.

-The chaplain occupies three distinct roles: chaplain, teacher of Religious Education and counsellor.
+development and counsellor.
 These roles often overlap.
 The chaplain serves as the pastor to the School family and, as such, provides a friendly listening ear, advice, guidance and spiritual support to students, staff, parents and families.

 guidance or solace.
-The chaplain makes regular visits to boarding houses and a fortnightly visit to Tihoi to keep in touch with each boarding house as a whole and with individual students and staff across both campuses.
+The chaplain makes regular visits to boarding houses and regular visits to Tihoi to keep in touch with each boarding house as a whole and with individual students and staff across both campuses.